-On 17 September 2014 the Company marked its 60th anniversary and I am pleased to report that the Company's performance in this anniversary year continues to be good with a total return to shareholders of 7.4%, based on the share price with dividends reinvested, compared to the Company's benchmark, the FTSE All-Share Total Return Index, total return of 6.1%.
-The total return on the underlying net asset value per share and was 11.7% with debt at par value and 12.5% with debt at market value.
+I am pleased to report that the Company had another good year.
+The total return to shareholders was 7.3%, based on the share price with dividends reinvested, compared to the Company's benchmark, the FTSE All-Share Index, total return of -2.3%.
+The total return on underlying net asset value per share was 6.7% with debt at par value and 6.4% with debt at market value (all figures sourced from Thomson Reuters Datastream).

-The Company's long term performance also continues to be very strong with three year and five year share price total returns of 68.0% and 107.5%, respectively, compared with total returns of 47.9% and 59.1% for the FTSE All-Share Index.
-The net asset value per share (with debt at par value) total returns over the same periods were 67.5% and 101.9%.
+The Company's long term performance also continued to be exceptional with three, five and ten year share price total returns of 48.9%, 81.6% and 170.4% respectively, compared with total returns of 23.3%, 38.2% and 72.3% for the FTSE All-Share Index.
+The net asset value per share (with debt at par value) total returns over the same periods were 54.3%, 87.6% and 153.5%.